 7. Decorative Kaju Katli

-In order to make Kaju Katli for Diwali in a decorative way, simply follow the instructions to make Kaju katli and arrange it in a flower flormat like shown above.
-You and kids will love it.
+To create Kaju Katli for Diwali decoratively, simply follow the instructions to make Kaju Katli and arrange them in a floral format, as shown above.
+You and the kids will love it.

 Here are these simple steps.